zeus911/nova/README.md

 Your `nova.yml` file describes the infrastructure needed to run your service.
 The descriptor file is split into __environments__ and __stacks__.
 An environment is a group of stacks to be deployed to an AWS account, most services will only have one environment (the only services to have two are those that stand up a sandbox environment in backoffice).
 An environment has multiple stacks, these are for example production, live-canary and dark-canary/staging stacks.

-Once you've written your `nova.yml` file, all you need to do is run `nova stack create <stack name>`.
+Once you've written your `nova.yml` file, all you need to do is run `nova stack create <environment name>`.
 Once Cloudformation has finished creating all your environments' resources, you can run `nova deploy <environment name> <stack name>`.
 If you already have an existing service running in production, you can now move traffic to your new instances and remove the old infrastructure.

 Usage Steps:

 1. Write `nova.yml` service descriptor.
-2. `nova stack create <stack name>`
+2. `nova stack create <environment name>`
 3. `nova deploy <environment name> <stack name>`